How we remember the people who are no longer here

 “They loved the first snowfall.”

-These words of remembrance spill from people when memories surface, perhaps as a way of bringing their loved one back into the space they once occupied.
+These words of remembrance spill out from people, perhaps as a way of bringing their loved one back into the space they once occupied.

 Consider this an invitation to do more of your favourite things, and surround yourself more frequently with the people who feel like sunshine.

 Sing your heart out.
-Savour that morning coffee.
+Savour your morning coffee.
 Close your eyes and breathe in sunshine on your face.
 Eat that slice of chocolate cake.
 Inhale the scent of your loved one as you hold them for a second longer.
+Stop and smell the roses — literally.

 One day, all this will change.